 To create the lower terrain wall

-- Select Terrain> Terrain Walls and Curbs> Straight Terrain Wall , then click and drag to draw the solid lower section of the wall.
+Select Terrain> Terrain Wall and Curb> Straight Terrain Wall , then click and drag to draw the solid lower section of the wall.

-- Next, select the Materials panel, and click the Select Material button to open the Select Library Object dialog.
+Next, select the Materials panel, select the Terrain Path default material and then click the Select Material button to open the Select Material dialog.

 Choose a material for the solid section of this fence.
 For the purposes of this example the DarkRed Brick material is used